bninni/line-driver/README.md

 * `trim` - Whether or not surrounding whitespace should be removed from the string
   * *Default :* `false`

+---

 ### Reading and Writing

-The LineDrive module can read or write a file using the following:
+The LineDriver module can read or write a file using the following:
 ```javascript
 LineDriver.read( { opts } )
 ```